From Image to Crochet Chart

 • set your gauge first - check it on your crocheted sample.

-• then choose the amount of columns and rows you want to end up with (Size).
+• then choose the number of columns and rows you want to end up with (Size).

-• now you can adjust the amount of colors until the image looks good to you.
+• now you can adjust the number of colors until the image looks good to you.

 If your image is very simple, you are probably done by now.
 Otherwise, you can edit the chart.